miklevin/MikeLev.in/fasthtml.md

     return templates.TemplateResponse("item.html", {"request": request, "id": id})
 ```

+And you're going to need JavaScript and CSS, making languages 4 and 5.
+It's no
+wonder so many people throw up their arms and say "just use JavaScript!"

 The Flask/FastAPI claim is that this approach allows you to separate your HTML
 presentation from your Python logic, making your code more maintainable and
 easier to understand.
 But yuck!
 So first you have one file.
 Then you have a